0zzyy/JellyFishVision/README.md

 A PyTorch-Lightning pipeline for jellyfish species classification with CBAM, custom augmentations (underwater/beach effects).

-Made in correlation with internship in INESC TEC with support of Instituto Português do Mar e da Atmosfera.
+Made in correlation with internship in INESC TEC with the support of Instituto Português do Mar e da Atmosfera.

 ## Features